mrzard/mrzard.github.com/source/about-me/index.markdown

 I also read lots of books.
 One of my distinctive traits is to have a LOT of random data stored in my brain.
 Things like “Genghis Khan name was Temuyin.
 His wife’s: Borte”

-I am expecting my first child, a girl, for mid-september 2014.
-She will be named Ada, part because my wife loves the name, and part as a homage to [Ada Lovelace](http://en.wikipedia.org/wiki/Ada_Lovelace)
+My first child, Ada, was born on the 21st of September 2014.
+She is named Ada, part because my wife loves the name, and part as a homage to [Ada Lovelace](http://en.wikipedia.org/wiki/Ada_Lovelace)

-Been with the same wonderful girl for the last 10 years, and enjoying every minute of it.
+Been with the same wonderful woman for the last 12 years, and enjoying every minute of it.